awsdocs/aws-single-sign-on-user-guide/doc_source/iam-auth-access-using-id-policies.md

 **Note**
 The additional permissions listed under the `"Sid": "IAMListPermissions"`, and `"Sid": "AccessToSSOProvisiondRoles"` sections are required only to enable the user to create assignments in the AWS Organizations management account\.

-### Example 3: Allow a user to manage applications in AWS SSO<a name="policyexamplemanageapplication"></a>
+### Example 3: Allow a user to manage applications in IAM Identity Center<a name="policyexamplemanageapplication"></a>

-The following permissions policy grants permissions to allow a user to view and configure applications in AWS SSO, including pre\-integrated SaaS applications from within the AWS SSO catalog\.
+The following permissions policy grants permissions to allow a user to view and configure applications in IAM Identity Center, including pre\-integrated SaaS applications from within the IAM Identity Center catalog\.

 **Note**
 The `sso:AssociateProfile` operation used in the following policy example is required for management of user and group assignments to applications\.
 It also allows a user to assign users and groups to AWS accounts by using existing permission sets\.
-If a user must manage AWS account access within AWS SSO, and requires permissions necessary to manage permission sets, see [Example 2: Allow a user to manage permissions to AWS accounts in AWS SSO](#policyexamplemanageconnecteddirectory)\.
+If a user must manage AWS account access within IAM Identity Center, and requires permissions necessary to manage permission sets, see [Example 2: Allow a user to manage permissions to AWS accounts in IAM Identity Center](#policyexamplemanageconnecteddirectory)\.

 As of October 2020, many of these operations are available only through the AWS console\.
 This example policy includes “read” actions such as list, get, and search, which are relevant to the error\-free operation of the console for this case\.